-If you have an EI-Analytic Account, you can access the Admin Console remotely (once registered) from the EI-Analytic web interface, see details in Step 7 - Remotely Accessing a Gateway below.
+Note -you can access the Admin Console remotely (once registered) from the EI-Analytic web interface, see details in Step 7 -Remotely Accessing a Gateway below.

-8. Check the Firmware version to ensure the gateway has the latest version.
+Check the Firmware version to ensure the gateway has the latest version.
 Click the System Tools tab on the main menu and select the System Firmware update button.
 Press the Check Online Update button to view the current and available versions.
 If they differ, the Update button will be available.
 (Internet access is required)